amyemmaniu/github-quickstart-guide/docs/github-starter-guide.md

 Write a summary of your changes and an optional description.
 Use the checkboxes on the left to choose which files to commit.
 Then, click **Commit *X* files to main**.

 :::note
-To avoid version conflicts, make sure you don't have other Git applications, such as github.com, open as you commit changes.
+To avoid version conflicts, make sure you don't have other Git applications—such as github.com—open as you commit changes.

 If you need to undo a commit, navigate to the **History** tab of your repository, right-click the most recent commit, and click **Revert changes in commit**.
 Your modified files will revert to the state they were in at the most recent commit.
 Review the changes and commit them again.
 :::